rohan-v8rma/React-Ref/README.md

 - `useState()` updates are ***synchronous***, the state updates are immediately reflected in the component re-render.

 > ***Note***: `setState()` is only available for class-based components and `useState()` is only for functional components.
+>
+> But, both of these can be used to create state variables whose next value is dependent on their current value.
+This is done by passing callbacks in a specific format.
+>
+> Check out the implementation in the example usages of [`setState()`](#code-snippet-demonstrating-usage-of-setstate) and [`useState()`](#code-snippet-demonstrating-usage-of-usestate).

 ## Code-snippet demonstrating usage of `setState()`

+In this, the next state is dependent on the current state, which is implemented by passing a callback to `setState()`.

 ```js
 import React from "react";